LewisLabUCSD/GlyCompare/README.md

 Here, we present GlyCompare, a novel method wherein glycans from glycomic data are decomposed to a minimal set of intermediate substructures, thus incorporating shared intermediate glycan substructures into all comparisons of glycans.

+The all data and code for paper is provided under the branch github.com/LewisLabUCSD/GlyCompare/for_publish

 ## Citation

 Bokan Bao+, Benjamin P. Kellman+, Austin W. T. Chiang, Austin K. York, Mahmoud A. Mohammad, Morey W. Haymond, Lars Bode, and Nathan E. Lewis.
 2019. “**Correcting for Sparsity and Non-Independence in Glycomic Data through a System Biology Framework.**” bioRxiv. https://doi.org/10.1101/693507.